 Clinical trials are monitored for safety, timeline is provided up front, so you know exactly what to expect, and can schedule your visits in advance.
 Participants receive extra attentive care to their health and wellbeing.

 “Participants will interact with their doctor and the clinical research coordinators who are experts at what they do.
-They will go to our regular Apex Dermatology clinics and their appointments will be just as comfortable as any appointment would be.”
+They will go to our regular Apex Skin clinics and their appointments will be just as comfortable as any appointment would be.”

 Here are the typical steps a Clinical Research participant can expect: